 Chat with a local specialist who can help organize your trip.

-It's a change of scenery today as you and your family are transported to the airport to board a flight to Hobart in Tasmania.
-Lying 150 miles (240 km) south of the Australian mainland and separated by the Bass Strait, the island state is famous for its captivating scenery, unique wildlife, and the cleanest air in the world.
+It's a change of scenery today as you and your family transfer to the airport to board a flight to Hobart in Tasmania.
+Lying 150 miles (240 km) south of the Australian mainland and separated by the Bass Strait, the island state is renowned for its captivating scenery, unique wildlife, and the world's cleanest air.

 After settling in at your hotel, step out and explore your new surroundings in the island's harbor capital and Australia's second-oldest capital city.
 Discover Hobart's colonial architecture and relaxed island vibe as you check out the numerous family-friendly eateries along the harbor.
 Sit back and enjoy the stunning views of Mount Wellington, known as kunanyi by the island's First Nations people, before taking a stroll along the buzzy waterfront precinct.